Eunji-Elly-Lee/Eunji-Elly-Lee/README.md

 ### Keep Going!

-I'm Elly, a junior developer on the rise.
+I'm Elly, a rapidly growing collaborative developer.
 I'm passionate about learning, creating beautiful code, and problem-solving.

 Every day, I thrive on the excitement of learning new technologies and embracing challenges head-on.
 One of my greatest joys is crafting clean, elegant code that not only works efficiently but also looks wonderful.
 When faced with a problem, I dive deep into analysis and enjoy sharing my insights and solutions with others.